Garage Keepers Insurance. For Less.

 Garage Keepers vs Garage Liability Insurance

 As we said, garage keepers and garage liability insurance policies go hand in hand.
-A garage liability insurance covers or insures against any injury or accident and resulting damage that occurs out of garage business operations.
+A liability insurance covers or insures against any injury or accident and resulting damage that occurs out of garage business operations.
 Typically bought by automobile dealerships and repair shops, garage liability insurances cover the following:

 - Property damage caused by equipment that the business owns.